pickles976/HariRecipes/README.md

 docker compose up
 ```

+There are some environment variables you can configure in the docker-compose file as well:
+- FLOAT_32_SEARCH -- default 0, enables search with full-precision vectors.
+Slow and memory intensive.
+- BINARY_EMBEDDINGS -- default 1, when enabled, rescoring of search matches is disabled.
+Less accurate results, but smaller memory footprint (by about 500MB)
+- CUDA -- defualt 0, enables CUDA usage

 # Performance

 To get this project to run on smaller VMs, we need to restrict memory usage.
 The first memory-saving feature is to put our recipe data into a SQLite file that can live on-disk.
 Query speed with batching is slower than reading from a list in-memory, but negligible compared to the time taken up by the similarity search.